Fluffy Shima Enaga Bird (Japanese Snow Fairy Bird)

 Cultural Significance Symbol of purity and beauty in Japanese culture

-Shima enaga are well-adapted to Hokkaido’s cold climate.
+Shima Enaga are well-adapted to Hokkaido’s cold climate.
 These social birds are often seen in small flocks, foraging for insects in forests and visiting gardens.
 Their unique appearance, limited range, and cultural significance make them a favorite among bird enthusiasts and a source of pride for Hokkaido residents.

 Shima Enaga is a small and distinctive bird native to the island of Hokkaido in northern Japan.
 These charming birds are known for their round, fluffy appearance which gives them a cute and endearing look.